tzutongkao/Kao_Lab/_pages/openings.md

 ### Staff: lab manager/research associate/bioinformatician
-We have long-term core-funded positions for people with a PhD or master's degree. <b>Currently we are actively looking for a lab manager.</b> The ideal candidate should have experience in cell culture, molecular biology, microscopy or flow cytometry and will maintain consumables and equipment in the lab.
-Feel free to write to Chuan anytime if you are interested in other kinds of positions.
+From time to time, we have long-term core- or project-funded positions for people with a PhD or master's degree.
+Currently we are actively looking for bioinformaticians.
+The ideal candidates should have experience in analyzing sequencing and omics data in the fields of evolutionary biology, genome regulation and/or ecology.

 #### Benefits
 * Salary: ~20,000-40,000 USD/year